 Trade in Digital Services

-- The UK will be outside the European Single Market, including digital services.
+- Since 1 January 2021, the UK is outside the European Single Market, including digital services.

-- This will have consequences for the validity of licences, tax treatment and data transfer for providers of digital services.
+- This has consequences for the validity of licences, tax treatment and data transfer for providers of digital services.

 - In some cases digital service providers will need an EU presence, e.g. appoint a representative, open an office or have an EU-hosted website.